HackDalton/website/writeups.md

 These solutions were submitted in the [chat](/closing-chat.txt) during the closing remarks.

+Have a solution you want to submit?
+Email it to [hi@hackdalton.com](mailto:hi@hackdalton.com), and we'll put it up here.

 ### CoolCPU 1

 [Alex Studer](https://alex.studer.dev)'s (Guest Problem Writer) assemby solution